-The outputs from GBYP MSE modelling activities, as mixture model interpretation of stock of origin data and an updated summary of conditioned operating models have been presented within BFT SCRS Species Group session as scientific papers SCRS/2018/133 and SCRS/2018/134.
+The outputs from GBYP MSE modelling activities, as mixture model interpretation of stock of origin data and an updated summary of conditioned operating models have been presented within BFT SCRS Species Group session as scientific papers SCRS/2018/133 (Annex 1b, document no. 8) and SCRS/2018/134 (Annex 1b, document no. 9).

 At the end of Phase 8, the MSE framework has been completed, although not all components downstream of the Management Procedures and the Management Objectives have been finalized yet (Figure 10).
+The final report is available in Annex 1a, document no. 28.